Search For A Disorder

 Enhanced S-cone syndrome, sometimes called Goldman-Favre syndrome, is a retinal disorder characterized by increased sensitivity to blue light, night blindness from an early age, and decreased vision.
 Additional features include an optically empty liquefied vitreous, progressive foveal or peripheral retinoschisis, macular cysts, chorioretinal atrophy and pigmentary retinopathy as well as posterior subcapsular cataract formation.
-Enhanced S-cone syndrome is the only retinal disorder that has a gain of a subtype of photoreceptors, in this case the S-cones (short wave length) that detect blue light are increased in number.
+Hyperopia is a feature, at least in childhood.
+Enhanced S-cone syndrome is the only retinal disorder that has a gain of a subtype of photoreceptors, in this case the S-cones (short wave length) that detect blue light.
 Rod photoreceptors and red and green cone receptors are degenerated to a variable degree.
 Electroretinography shows an extinct rod photoreceptor response and hypersensitivity to shorter wavelengths.

 There is considerable variation in the clinical features of NR2E3 mutations which has led to some confusion in the nosology.
 Some cases are called juvenile retinoschisis, others are called retinitis pigmentosa, or clumped pigment retinopathy.
 Central acuity ranges from near normal (20/40) in young people to 20/200 or worse especially in older adults.
 Visual field constriction likewise varies from patient to patient.
 Retinal pigmentary changes and the amount of cystic changes in the macula are somewhat age dependent.

 No general systemic manifestations are associated with enhanced S-cone syndrome and Goldman-Favre syndrome.